amolthacker/tko_telco_churn/README.md

 In CDP, click on your user name (bottom left), then click Profile, then click Set Workload Password.
 You can user your current password, but you might have to add a `!` to meet the requirements.
-For the envrionment, select `jfletcher-cdp-env`.
+For the envrionment, select `athacker-cdp-env`.

 ### 1 Ingest Data
 Open `1_data_ingest.py` in a workbench: python3, 1 CPU, 2 GB.

-Change the hadoop principle to your user name. i.e. replace `jfletcher` in the file with your `trail21xx` user.
+Change the hadoop principle to your user name. i.e. replace `athacker` in the file with your `trail21xx` user.

-`.config("spark.hadoop.yarn.resourcemanager.principal","jfletcher")\`
+`.config("spark.hadoop.yarn.resourcemanager.principal","athacker")\`

 Run the file.